geoschem/geos-chem-shared-docs/supplemental-guides/spack-guide.rst

 Next, install the recommended compiler, :program:`gcc` (aka the GNU Compiler Collection).
-Use the :envvar:`scope_args` environment variable that you defined in the :ref:`previous step <spack-model>`.
+Use the :envvar:`scope_args` environment variable that you defined in the :ref:`previous step <spackguide-model>`.

 .. code-block:: console